My current research spans problems in cosmology, astrophysics, particle physics, condensed matter physics planetary science and photonics.

-My research span problems in cosmology, astrophysics, particle physics and condensed matter physics.
 In cosmology, my work has focused on issues at the interface between fundamental physics (particle physics and string theory), general relativity and astrophysics.
 The mechanisms for driving inflationary expansion in the early universe, the connection between inflation and elementary particles, and the observational consequences of inflation are subjects of longstanding interest.
-Over the last decade, my research has turned to a radical alternative to standard big bang/inflationary cosmology known as the "cyclic universe," in which the big bang is not the beginning of space and time but rather a bounce from a pre-existing phase of contraction into a phase of expansion accompanied by the creation of hot matter and radiation; the key events that smoothed and flattened the universe occur before the last bang; dark energy plays a role in smoothing and flattening the universe prior to the next contraction phase and next big bang; and the entire cycle repeats every trillion years or so.
+Over the last decade, my research has turned to an alternative known as the "cyclic universe," in which the big bang is not the beginning of space and time but rather a bounce from a pre-existing phase of contraction into a phase of expansion accompanied by the creation of hot matter and radiation; the key events that smoothed and flattened the universe occur before the last bang; dark energy plays a role in smoothing and flattening the universe prior to the next contraction phase and next big bang; and the entire cycle repeats every trillion years or so.
 This is a very fruitful area of research.
 We have recently found that there are numerous methods for smoothing and flattening the universe during a contracting phase (such as ekpyrotic and anamorphic mechanisms) and in having the universe bounce.
 We are developing these ideas and seeking ways of distinguishing them observationally.

 An intriguing question is whether quasicrystals can form naturally.
 The issue is important for condensed matter physics because it provides insights into how easy and common it is for quasicrystals to form and because it may reveal new quasicrystallines solids not yet observed in the laboratory.
 For geology, the discovery of natural quasicrystals would open new directions in mineralogy, raising questions about where and how these exotic solids form.
 I organized a search which, after a decade, identified the first natural candidate in a mineral sample in a museum in Florence.
 To prove the sample is natural has required numerous extraordinary steps, including: a private eye-like investigation tracing the origin of the sample to a remote stream in Kamchatka in far eastern Russia; organizing a geological expedition in hopes of finding more samples; discovering new samples that show samples came from a meteorite that formed 4.5 billions years ago; conducting high pressure experiments at Argonne National Laboratory and using a gas gun at Caltech to collide raw materials so as to reproduce the conditions that may have formed the meteorite; the discovery of a second type of natural quasicrystal; and much more.

-Independently, we are applying the geometric concepts to construct photonic quasicrystals -- heterostructuresaimed at trapping, redirecting and guiding light.
-We have designed structures composed of two dielectric materials arranged in a quasiperiodic pattern, constructed macroscopic models based on these designed, , tested them using microwaves, and measured their scattering and light-trapping properties.
+A possible application quasicrystals is photonics, heterostructures aimed at trapping, redirecting and guiding light.
+We have designed structures composed of two dielectric materials arranged in a quasiperiodic pattern, constructed macroscopic models based on these designed, tested them using microwaves, and measured their scattering and light-trapping properties.
 The promising results have led us to work on improving he design and miniaturizing the structures for optical applications.
-Recently, we have extended this study to a new class of disordered structures, known as “hyperuniform;" although the structures are isotropic and disordered, they exhibit surprising diffraction and band gap properties that make them optimal for some photonic applications.
+Recently, we have extended this study to a new class of disordered structures, known as “hyperuniform disordered solids” or HUDS; although the structures are isotropic and disordered, they exhibit surprising diffraction and band gap properties that make them optimal for some photonic applications.
 The study suggests that hyperuniform structures may have interesting elastic, electronic and phononic properties, as well, and may be relevant to a variety of biological and physical phenomena.